infiniticio/docs.infinitic.io/src/pages/rpc/introduction/pulsar-channels.md

   private final GreeterGrpc.GreeterBlockingStub blockingStub;

-  /** Construct client for accessing HelloWorld server using the existing channel. */ public HelloWorldClient(Channel channel) {
+  /** Construct client for accessing HelloWorkflow server using the existing channel. */ public HelloWorldClient(Channel channel) {
     // 'channel' here is a Channel, not a ManagedChannel, so it is not this code's responsibility to
     // shut it down.